 Integrate systems.
 A major benefit of modern business technology is the ability to link different software solutions to streamline operations across departments while making it easier to get a big picture overview of the business’s health.
 For example, payroll management solutions can be integrated with accounting and HR management systems to streamline payroll processes.
 Without integration, payroll teams may need to enter certain data not only within payroll software but also in accounting software.
 Integration keeps all relevant databases updated in real time, while providing important business insights, such as how payroll affects cash flow.

 When choosing a payroll software solution, ask whether it can integrate with other business solutions to simplify and streamline certain payroll-related tasks.
 Often, solutions can be connected via APIs, but overall business management suites with payroll, accounting, HR and other core business solutions are also available.

 Managing payroll is no easy feat, even for small businesses with only a handful of employees.
 With various tax regulations and wage laws to consider, on top of individual employee pay rates and benefits preferences, companies are hard-pressed to keep payroll operations running like well-oiled machines.
-For that reason, choosing a human resource management system (HRMS) that helps manage payroll and following the above payroll tips and tricks can help businesses — both new and old — refine their payroll processes for a greater chance of success.
+Along with NetSuite Payroll software, the above payroll tips and tricks can help businesses — both new and old — refine their payroll processes for a greater chance of success.

 How do you manage payroll effectively?